yashanand1910/yashanand1910/README.md

 I have experience with functional programming and have built compilers.
 Currently, I am working on dynamic analysis and instrumentation on a WebAssembly engine called [Wizard](https://github.com/titzer/wizard-engine).

-If you are seeking a serious engineer to bring your project to life, let’s connect.
+If you are looking for some serious engineering to bring your project to life, let's connect.
 Email me at hi@yashanand.dev to get started.

 ### [Email](mailto:hi@yashanand.dev) &nbsp;•&nbsp; [Website](https://yashanand.dev) &nbsp;•&nbsp; [Résumé](https://resume.yashanand.dev)